-- (2) The annual financial statements of a company must, in so far as the information necessary for the purpose is contained in the records of the company or is otherwise available to it, contain particulars showing - - (a) the aggregate amount of the directors' emoluments; - (b) the aggregate amount of directors' or past directors' pensions; and - (c) the aggregate amount of any compensation to directors or past directors in respect of loss of office. - (3) The amount to be shown under subsection (2)(a) must - - (a) include any emoluments paid to or receivable by any person in respect of that person's services as a director of the company or any of its subsidiaries or in respect of services rendered in any other capacity while director of the company or of any subsidiary or otherwise in connection with the carrying on of the affairs of the company or that subsidiary; and - (b) distinguish between emoluments in respect of services as a director, whether of the company or of its subsidiary, and other emoluments. - (4) The amount to be shown under subsection (2)(b) must - - (a) include any pension paid or receivable in respect of any services of a director or past director of the company referred to in subsection (3) whether to or by him or her or on his or her nomination or, by virtue of dependence on or other connection with him or her, to or by any other person but does not include any pension paid or receivable under a pension scheme, if the contributions payable under the scheme are substantially adequate for the maintenance of the dependent person; and - (b) distinguish between pensions in respect of services as a director or otherwise, whether of the company or its subsidiary, and other pensions. - (5) The amount to be shown under subsection (2)(c) must - - (a) include any sums paid to or receivable by a director or past director by way of compensation for the loss of office as a director of the company or for loss, while a director of the company or on or in connection with his or her ceasing to be a director of the company, of any other office in connection with the carrying on of the company's affairs or of any office as director or otherwise in connection with the management of the affairs of any subsidiary of the company; and - (b) distinguish between compensation in respect of the office of director, whether of the company or its subsidiary, and compensation in respect of other offices.
+- (2) The annual financial statements of a company must, in so far as the information necessary for the purpose is contained in the records of the company or is otherwise available to it, contain particulars showing - - (a) the aggregate amount of the directors' emoluments; - (b) the aggregate amount of directors' or past directors' pensions; and - (c) the aggregate amount of any compensation to directors or past directors in respect of loss of office. - (3) The amount to be shown under subsection (2)(a) must - - (a) include any emoluments paid to or receivable by any person in respect of that person's services as a director of the company or any of its subsidiaries or in respect of services rendered in any other capacity while director of the company or of any subsidiary or otherwise in connection with the carrying on of the affairs of the company or that subsidiary; and - (b) distinguish between emoluments in respect of services as a director, whether of the company or of its subsidiary, and other emoluments. - (4) The amount to be shown under subsection (2)(b) must - - (a) include any pension paid or receivable in respect of any services of a director or past director of the company referred to in subsection (3) whether to or by him or her or on his or her nomination or, by virtue of dependence on or other connection with him or her, to or by any other person but does not include any pension paid or receivable under a pension scheme, if the contributions payable under the scheme are substantially adequate for the maintenance of the dependent person; and - (b) distinguish between pensions in respect of services as a director or otherwise, whether of the company or its subsidiary, and other pensions. - (5) The amount to be shown under subsection (2)(c) must - - (a) include any sums paid to or receivable by a director or past director by way of compensation for the loss of office as a director of the company or for loss, while a director of the company or on or in connection with his or her ceasing to be a director of the company, of any other office in connection with the carrying on of the company's affairs or of any office as director or otherwise in connection with the management of the affairs of any subsidiary of the company; and except sums to be accounted for to the company or any of its subsidiaries, or, by virtue of section 235 to past or present members of the company or any of its subsidiaries or any class of those members; and

-- (6) The amounts to be shown under each paragraph of subsection (2) must -

-- (a) include all relevant sums paid by or receivable from -

-- (i) the company;

-- (ii) the company's subsidiaries; and

-- (iii) any other person,
+- (b) distinguish between compensation in respect of the office of director, whether of the company or its subsidiary, and compensation in respect of other offices. - (6) The amounts to be shown under each paragraph of subsection (2) must - - (a) include all relevant sums paid by or receivable from - - (i) the company; - (ii) the company's subsidiaries; and - (iii) any other person,